 I wrote an introductory article called “New World Record?
 Six Logical Fallacies with a Single Sentence promoting Genetically Modified Food” to outline an Analysis of the two dozen Logical Fallacies made by Michael Eisen defending Genetically Modified food.

-“Skeptico” disputes five of them using arguments about logical fallacies that superficially appear as though he knows what he is talking about, and there is always a possibility that I made an error.
+“Skeptico” disputes five of them using arguments about logical fallacies that superficially appear as though he knows what he is talking about.
 However, under calm analysis, while he commendably understands some fallacies correctly, Skeptico’s logic is often exposed as mistaken, myopic, tortured, rushed, and sometimes directly contradictory.

 Skeptico claims expertise at logical fallacies, so its a mystery why he employs them so often here including Contradiction, Straw man, Distraction, Guilt by Association, and Appeal to Hypocrisy / You Too / Tu Quoque.
 I wonder if he even realizes he does this?